intel/libvpl/examples/tutorials/01_transition/README.md

 To build this project you will need a system with these packages installed:
    - A compiler with C++11 support
    - [CMake](https://cmake.org) version 3.10 or newer
-   - oneVPL and Media SDK
+   - Intel® VPL and Media SDK

 ## Notes before starting

 These instructions assume you can read and write to the location where the examples are stored.
-If this is not the case (for example, if oneVPL has been installed to "Program Files" in Windows) just copy the entire examples folder to a location where you have read/write access and resume these instructions from that copy.
+If this is not the case (for example, if Intel® VPL has been installed to "Program Files" in Windows) just copy the entire examples folder to a location where you have read/write access and resume these instructions from that copy.

-Your shell should have paths etc. set up to find oneVPL.
+Your shell should have paths etc. set up to find Intel® VPL.

 For Windows, prepare your shell with:
 ```shell
 <VPL_install_dir>\etc\vpl\vars.bat
 ```
-Here `<VPL_install_dir>` represents the root folder of your oneAPI installation, which is `C:\Program Files (x86)\Intel\oneAPI\` when installed using default options.
-If you customized the installation folder, the `setvars.bat` is in your custom location.
-Note that if a compiler is not part of your oneAPI installation you should run in a Visual Studio 64-bit command prompt.
+Here `<VPL_install_dir>` represents the root folder of your Intel® VPL installation from source.
+If you customized the installation folder, the `<VPL_install_dir>/etc/vpl/vars.bat` is in your custom location.
+Note that if a compiler is not installed you should run in a Visual Studio 64-bit command prompt.

 For Linux, prepare your shell with :
 ```shell